Dear Students Who I Have Not Yet Met,

 I would rather go shopping for jeans or foundational undergarments or practical-yet-cute footwear than write this damn Syllabus because I do not know what I will want you to read on November 22.

-By November 22, we will be wearing sweaters and scarves and jackets and possibly those fingerless gloves that famous authors who wrote in unheated garrets wore, except for all the women on campus, who will instead be dressed like Han Solo in their vests and their knee-high leather boots pulled over their very tight pants, and all of the corporate coffee shops will be transitioning their seasonal menus from Pumpkin Spice Everything to Peppermint Everything, which will only add to the buzz of stress and excitement surrounding the quickening approach of the semester’s end.
+By November 22, we will be wearing sweaters and scarves and jackets, and possibly those fingerless gloves that famous authors who wrote in unheated garrets wore, except for all the women on campus, who will instead be dressed like Han Solo in their vests and their knee-high leather boots pulled over their very tight pants, and all of the corporate coffee shops will be transitioning their seasonal menus from Pumpkin Spice Everything to Peppermint Everything, which will only add to the buzz of stress and excitement surrounding the quickening approach of the semester’s end.
 I have no idea what I will want you to read while you sit there in my class on November 22 wearing your boots and jeans and sipping your PSL because it is August and I am wearing flip flops and a sundress and sipping a Hemingway daiquiri and even if I did feel like assigning something for you to read, it would probably be the recipe section of Coastal Living or the latest edition of People magazine or maybe even that new Harry Potter book that J.K.
 Rowling said she would never write but did anyway because IT’S STILL SUMMER AND THAT’S THE KIND OF SHIT YOU READ IN SUMMER.

 Asking me to generate a lesson plan for November 22 when it’s August is like asking me to plan a dinner menu three months ahead of time, which you might do for, say, a wedding, but I am not getting married on November 22.
-I have been married for over a decade and even then I did not plan a dinner menu because we eloped, unless you count ordering entirely too many celebratory margaritas at the Tex Mex place we went to afterwards as planning, and anyway no one is planning anything for November 22, celebratory or otherwise, because it is a Tuesday.
+I have been married for over a decade, and even then I did not plan a dinner menu because we eloped, unless you count ordering entirely too many celebratory margaritas at the Tex-Mex place we went to afterward as planning, and anyway no one is planning anything for November 22, celebratory or otherwise, because it is a Tuesday.
 A Tuesday!
 How can anyone expect anyone to plan anything for a Tuesday three months from now?
 What if I planned to have steak for dinner but instead felt like Chinese takeout?
 Or pizza?
-Or blowing off dinner altogether in favor of going to the early movie and just eating my way through an entire tub of popcorn, because god knows we all do that from time to time, especially in October, when we are barely halfway through the semester and Christmas is everywhere even though Halloween hasn’t yet happened, or in November, when we have been driven to desperation by the incessant onslaught of Pumpkin Spice Everything and women dressing like Han Solo?
+Or blowing off dinner altogether in favor of going to the early movie and just eating my way through an entire tub of popcorn, because god knows we all do that from time to time, especially in October, when we are barely halfway through the semester, and Christmas is everywhere even though Halloween hasn’t yet happened, or in November, when we have been driven to desperation by the incessant onslaught of Pumpkin Spice Everything and women dressing like Han Solo?

 What if I am a vegetarian three months from now?